Help Desk: How to load and convert Presets in Native Instruments Massive

 In some cases of older soundsets for Native Instruments Massive, the presets are stored in the KSD format.
 Newer versions of Massive won`t directly load them through the new preset format NMSV by Native Instruments.

-As additional option, you also can choice the menu point “Import KSD Sound” – and Massive will convert and add the preset into your Massive Preset library.
+As an additional option, you also can choose the menu point “Import KSD Sound” – and Massive will convert and add the preset into your Massive Preset library.

 How load 3rd party presets